MajorMilk/Discord-Music-Bot-With-Open-AI-Integration/README.md

 sodium.Core

 ## Update:

+Last pull, I put in a buffer to the write for audio, but upon discord.net being updated it reavealed that it didnt work.
+Now its all working though. if you spot any bugs feel free to message me here: will#0493

 I've changed from prefix commands to slash commands for music, AI commands remain prefix commands because I was having some weirdness with the delay invovled in getting a response from OpenAI